In order to determine whether the EIC Horizon Accelerator programme is for you, you need a crystal clear definition of innovation.

-While most people can distinguish between a genuine breakthrough (like the original iPhone) and a near-trivial product enhancement (like a new shade of Post-It® notes), it’s tougher to get agreement about all the shades of grey in between.
+Most people can distinguish between a genuine breakthrough like the original iPhone.
+It’s tougher to get agreement on all the shades of grey in between trivial enhancements and breakthroughs.

 In our experience, it can take several months for a start-up team to hammer out its definition of innovation.
 As a starting point, it is important to look successful companies, products and services and identify the sorts of ideas that have produced noticeable margin and revenue gains.

-For a product or service to be counted as innovative, it must be unique and compelling to the consumer, create a competitive advantage, sit on a migration path that can yield further innovations, and provide consumers with more value than anything else in the market.
+For a product or service to be innovative, it must be unique and compelling to consumers.
+It must create a competitive advantage and sit on a migration path for further innovations.
+It must provide more value to consumers than anything else in the market.

 This definition may seem somewhat generic.
-What makes it useful, though, is the understanding that has developed over time as these criteria have been used to determine which ideas are truly innovative and which aren’t.
-With use, the definition has gotten tighter, and differences of opinion have narrowed.
-It’s also important to periodically review the definition: did the products that got rated as highly “innovative” actually yield above-average returns?
+People use these criteria to determine truly innovative ideas.
+Understanding developed as people used the criteria over time.
+Use tightened the definition and narrowed differences of opinion.
+It’s also important to periodically review the definition: did products rated as highly “innovative” actually yield above-average returns?